ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/01-restaurant-classes.md

 It should also override the default equality method (`equals()` in Java or `__eq__()` in Python).
 Two items should be considered equal only if the values of all attributes are equal.

 Each entrée description will include a list of ingredients included on the sandwich.
 Those ingredients should be represented using Boolean attributes that are set to `true` by default, with appropriate **getter** and **setter** methods.
-Changing any of these to `false` will add a "Hold {ingredient}" message, such as "Hold Ham", to be added to the **Special Instructions** list.
+Changing any of these to `false` will cause a "Hold {ingredient}" message, such as "Hold Ham", to be added to the **Special Instructions** list.
 Likewise, changing it back to `true` will remove the appropriate message.
 If all ingredients are at their default values, the **Special Instructions** list should be empty.

 Likewise, each entrée description will include a **Price**, number of **Calories**, a default value for **Bread** and a default set of **Condiments**.
 Those attributes should be populated appropriately in the constructor for the entrée.
 Changes to the **Bread** and **Condiments** attributes will not affect the **Special Instructions** attribute.
 Likewise, the **Price** and number of **Calories** will remain constant, regardless of other attributes.